-- As regards individuals, Belgium has a database that centralises certain information relating to over-indebted persons who have chosen to initiate collective debt settlement proceedings.
-This database is set up at the National Bank of Belgium but is not public.
+- As regards individuals, Belgium has a database which centralises certain information relating to over-indebted persons who have chosen to initiate collective debt settlement proceedings.
+This database has been set up at the National Bank of Belgium but is not public.

 Is consultation of insolvency registers in Belgium a paid-for service?

 Yes, there are charges for the filing of certain documents and the management of files.

 How to search an insolvency register in Belgium

 The first step is to create an account.

 Anyone can ask to consult an ongoing file.
 You search for it by clicking on ‘Request access to an open file’ on the homepage.
 Your request for access is examined by: